2022–23 Wessex Football League

-The 2022–23 Wessex Football League season is the 37th in the history of the Wessex Football League since its establishment in 1986.
+The 2022–23 Wessex Football League season was the 37th in the history of the Wessex Football League since its establishment in 1986.
 The league consists of two divisions: the Premier Division and Division One.

 The constitution was announced on 12 May 2022.

 Premier Division

 The Premier Division was reduced from 21 clubs to 20, after Bashley and Hamworthy United were promoted to the Southern League South Division; Alton were transferred to the Combined Counties League, and Amesbury Town were relegated to Division One.

 Three new teams joined the division: